- What Are Essential Oils?

 - Respiratory Aid: A combination of diluted lavender and frankincense oil can be helpful in relieving congestion, heaviness in the chest and breathing difficulties.

-Safety Tips on Using Essential Oils for Babies & Children
+Safety Tips on Using Essential Oils for Babies and Children

 Essential oils need to be used with proper care and precautions to avoid any risks.
 Here are some safety tips that will help you make the most of the health benefits these fragrant oils offer.